 |Historical Site||7.3||NW||St. Kitts|

-Frigate Bay is the closest town and is not an overly urbanized area, but still has its fair share of things to do.
+Cockleshell Bay is close to Frigate Bay, so walking the city is a definite option.
+Nearby, you'll find the city of Frigate Bay, which is not an overly urbanized area, but still has its fair share of things to do.

-You'll find a reasonable selection of hotels within a car's reach.
-Some of the closest options have been displayed in the table below.
+You'll find a decent selection of hotels which can be reached in the car.
+A list of the closest options have been displayed in the table below.

 |Timothy Beach Resort||4.9||NW||Resort|